wp-plugins/category-country-aware/readme.txt

 = Can the widget be made to execute PHP code? =

-Short answer: coming soon, via an extension where you positively opt to allow PHP see plugin guide for upcoming info.
+Short answer:yes [via the CCA goodies extension] (http://wptest.means.us.com/2015/03/cca-goodies-extension/ ) where you positively opt to allow PHP.

 Long answer: any plugin enabling input of arbitrary PHP has increased security risks, however I am aware there is high demand for this feature.
 To protect normal non-PHP users, you will have to positively opt to enable PHP.
 For security opt-in is set by a separate plugin to the widget that executes it.
-I am currently testing an extension that among other things includes an "allow PHP" option.

 = Caching plugins/services have problems with dynamic content such as GeoIP.
 Will the country location part of the CCA plugin work with these? =